szaghi/FoBiS/README.md

 FoBiS.py build -src my_path -target my_path/my_sub_path/foo.f90
 ```

-FoBiS.py will recursively search for "my_path/my_sub_path/foo.f90" and for all its dependency files into the directories nested into "my\_path".
-FoBiS.py will (re-)compile only _foo.f90_ file (independently if it is a program-file or not) and all its dependencies if necessary.
-In case the target is a program is output name will be the basename without any extension (i.e. _foo_ in the example).
+FoBiS.py will recursively search for "my_path/my_sub_path/foo.f90" and for all its dependency files in the directories nested in "my\_path".
+FoBiS.py will (re-)compile only the _foo.f90_ file (independently of if it is a program-file or not) and all its dependencies if necessary.
+In case the target is a program the output name will be the basename without any extension (i.e. _foo_ in the example).
 If a different output name is preferable it can be specified by the "-o" switch, namely

 ```bash
 FoBiS.py build -src my_path -target my_path/my_sub_path/foo.f90 -o FoO